 Shayna offers a 100% money-back guarantee if you are unsatisfied—but I think you will be very happy with the course.
 Shayna really cares about her students.
 She’ll do her best to help you if you have questions.

-I want to mention that if you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it—but I am only recommending the course because I think it’s the BEST way to learn these verbs.
+If you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it—but I am only recommending the course because I think it’s the BEST way to learn these verbs.
 (If you want to understand more about my connection with Shayna's Phrasal Verbs in Conversation course, check out my Affiliate Disclosure page.)

 You can learn more about phrasal verbs on several EnglishHints' pages.
 They are so important in English conversation that you should consider more.
 The in-depth study this course provides could make a rel difference for you!
 Check it out now!